What might you experience ?

 Finding ways of staying comfortable when you’ve got cancer is really important in order to help you recover, relax and recuperate.
 So, whether that’s during down-time at home, waiting in hospitals for appointments or scans, recovering after surgery, or getting some bed rest, this guide will help you find ways to make sure you’re as comfortable as possible during these times.

 Why does this happen?

-- Resting -When you’ve got cancer you may find that you have more ‘down-time’ or that you need to rest more than you used to to help recover from the demands of cancer treatment.
-Sitting down for long periods can become uncomfortable after a while so finding ways to deal with this and keep yourself occupied will really help.
+- Resting - When you have cancer, you may find that you have more ‘down-time’ or that you need to rest more than you used to, to help recover from the demands of cancer treatment.
+Sitting down for long periods can become uncomfortable after a while, so finding ways to deal with this and keep yourself occupied will really help.

 - Post Surgery - If you’ve had surgery as part of your cancer treatment you may need to take it easy for a while so finding ways of staying comfortable but also entertained whilst resting will be really important.
 And depending on the type of surgery you there may be additional needs which can impact on your day to day life and cause discomfort unless dealt with appropriately.

 - Staying in Hospital - At some point in your cancer journey you’ll probably spend at least a night or two in hospital.
-Adjusting to a different environment can be difficult but finding ways to stay comfortable will help you settle into your hospital stay making it easier to cope with.
+Adjusting to a different environment can be difficult, but finding ways to stay comfortable will help you settle into your hospital stay and make it easier to cope with.